Testicular atrophy: Signs and symptoms

-Testosterone is a hormone that is found primarily in a portion of the male-assigned reproductive system called the testes and is normally measured in nanograms per deciliter.
-Testosterone is in charge of the growth and production of many sexual attributes in people with testes, including facial hair, pubic hair, penis size, vocal and muscle mass changes, regulation of sex drive, and sperm production.
-Normal testosterone levels in people with testes who have not yet hit puberty are less than 20 nanograms per deciliter.
+Testosterone is a hormone that is found primarily in a portion of the male reproductive system called the testes and is normally measured in nanograms per deciliter.
+Testosterone is in charge of the growth and production of many sexual attributes in males, including facial hair, pubic hair, penis size, vocal and muscle mass changes, regulation of sex drive, and sperm production.
+Normal testosterone levels in males who have not yet hit puberty are less than 20 nanograms per deciliter.
 Low testosterone can be defined as hypogonadism in people with testes.
 Hypogonadism in people with testes is established as the hormonal inhibition of testosterone that can either be inherited or acquired at a later stage in life.
 Under the circumstances of pre-pubescent hypogonadism, many sexual developmental characteristics may be altered.
 Testosterone affects hair growth by regulating the follicle itself, which in turn affects the specific growth phases of the hair follicle.
 As a person with testes hits puberty, androgen, a steroid sex hormone, is produced at an increased rate, which creates terminal hair follicles.
 Terminal hair follicles create thicker and more pigmented hair which is also regulated by testosterone production.
 Testosterone also impacts pre-pubescent penis size by providing penile tissue with girth and density.
 The drop in testosterone values is mainly due to significant impairment of Leydig cells brought upon by hypogonadism.
 Leydig cells are located in the testes and serve to create testosterone and androgen.
 Once they are damaged, the production of testosterone is stunted.

 Signs and symptoms after puberty include: